 Continuing students who wish to take summer independent studies are expected to register and enroll on or before July 1.
-Students in programs requiring or offering enrollment in summer courses will be notified about relevant registration and enrollment deadlines in advance.
+Students in programs requiring or offering enrollment in summer courses (June and July) will be notified about relevant registration and enrollment deadlines in advance.
 All students enrolling in summer courses are expected to meet the regular registration requirements.
+HGSE degree-seeking students cannot enroll in more than 5 credits during the summer (June and July).
+Non-degree seeking students may not enroll in How People Learn or other Foundations courses.

-Students enrolled under the flat tuition rate may take May, June, July, or August courses at no extra charge.
+Students enrolled under the flat tuition rate may take June or July courses at no extra charge.
 Harvard employees enrolled under the Tuition Assistance Plan (TAP) will continue to be charged per course.
 Students transferring in prior HGSE coursework will continue to be charged per course.
 Students paying per credit are subject to the refund dates below if a summer course is ultimately dropped.
-Any new student who does not matriculate for the fall semester is also subject to the tuition charges and applicable refunds listed below.